Skip to content

 Traditional server-rendered apps have a problem: network latency.
 Every click requires a round-trip to the server.

-4. Patch Pre-sending - Sends predicted DOM patches to client
+6. Patch Sending - Server sends DOM patches to client

 Example: Counter